prabodh78/How_I_Am_Learning_ML/README.md

    5. Convolution Neural Network
 2. Model testing has big role in training pipeline, as we are not sure 'How model will perform on realtime world'.
    1. Cross Validation , Confusion Matrix and calculating loss helps here.

+## 2. Problem Statement: Train a Face Detector.
+Face Detection is not that simple as to train a digit classifier.
+In digit classifier eventually, we are giving positive and negative samples but here will only have to train on positive samples.
+Labeling has major role in Face Detection, face has to label properly for that there is open source tool LabelImage.
+In case of object detection, theory says that NN outperforms all other ML architectures.

+Learnings:
+1. I have trained ->
+   1. HOG+SVM - Classifier